Elizabeth Batts Cook: Biography

 The couple had six children: James (1763–94), Nathaniel (1764–80, lost aboard HMS Thunderer which foundered with all hands in a hurricane in the West Indies), Elizabeth (1767–71), Joseph (1768–68), George (1772–72) and Hugh (1776–93), the last of whom died of scarlet fever while a student at Christ's College, Cambridge.
 When not at sea, Cook lived in the East End of London and the family attended St Paul's Church, Shadwell, where their son James was baptised.
-After her husband was killed at Kealakekua Bay, Hawaii in 1779, Elizabeth Cook received an annual pension of 200 pounds from the Admiralty.
+After her husband was killed at Kealakekua Bay, Hawaii in 1779, Elizabeth Cook received an annual pension of £200 from the Admiralty.
 In 1788, she moved to Clapham, Surrey.

 Outliving her husband and children, she died at Clapham on 13 May 1835 at the age of 93.
 Elizabeth Cook is buried in the central aisle of St Andrew the Great Church, Cambridge with her sons, James and Hugh.
 She left a bequest to pay the minister, support five poor aged women of the parish and to maintain the family's monument.
 The 'Charity of Mrs Elizabeth Cook', set up under her will, was registered until 4 May 2021 when assets were transferred to the parochial church council.

 Cook has no known direct descendants; all her recorded children predeceased her and died without issue.

 A portrait in oils is in the Mitchell Library, State Library of New South Wales; the inscription painted on the rear of the canvas reads "Mrs Elizth Cook.
 Aged 81 years.
 W. Henderson.
 Pinxt.
 1830".
-However, as the age given in 1830 is wrong, that it is Elizabeth Batts Cook has been questioned.
+However, as the age given in 1830 is wrong, whether it is Elizabeth Batts Cook has been questioned.